MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 <!-- ====================================================================== -->
 ## Update your extension during the certification step

-While your extension is in the certification stage, and before it gets published to the Microsoft Edge Add-ons website, you can update it.
-If your extension fails the certification process, you might also need to update your extension.
+While your extension is in the certification stage, and before it gets published to the Microsoft Edge Add-ons website, you can update your submitted extension.
+You might also need to update your extension if your extension fails the certification process.

-To check the status of your extension, go to the dashboard associated with your listing at your Partner Center developer dashboard.
+To check the status of your extension:

+* Go to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select an extension.

-To edit your submission:
+To edit (update) your submitted extension:

-1. Go to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that you want to update.
-The information you filled out during the previous submission is displayed.
+1. Go to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select an extension.
+The information that you filled out during the previous submission is displayed.

 1. To open the **Extension overview** section, use the left navigation bar.
 To cancel the current submission, select **Cancel submission**.